Chicago, IL skyline

-Chicago, IL Crime Rate
+Chicago, IL Crime Rate & Safety

-Higher crime than 62% of U.S. cities
+Higher crime than 81% of major U.S. cities

 Is Chicago Safe?

-With an overall crime index of 121, Chicago has a 21% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 221.
-However, safety varies dramatically by neighborhood, with areas like Edison Park earning an A+ grade while Oakland rates F.
+Chicago has a crime rate that is 26% above the national average.
+Your chance of becoming a victim of violent crime is 1 in 230.

 Crime Index Comparison